The City of Munich collaborates with three associations for landscape and intermunicipal management.

 Cooperation with the Regionalmanagement München Südwest

 Shortly before Christmas 2017, the City of Munich and the Regional Management Munich Southwest (RMMSW) invited local key interest groups from both nature conservation and recreation to an informal stroll along the river Würm.
 In march 2018 the RMMSW and the City of Munich held a workshop with the same participants to define basic components for a 'landscape treasure map'.
 This map aims to highlight the scenic qualities and invites locals to explore them.
 The Technical University of Munich and its students supported the workshop with creative inputs.
-The 'landscape treasure hunt' takes place from April to June 2018 using an online survey.
-The official opening was on 22nd April 2018 at a public market event in Gauting, Germany.
-Already more than 70 locals took the survey there!
-The RMMSW and the City of Munich attended another public market in Krailling on 13th May 2018.
-The final `treasure map´ will be published by the end of the year 2018.
+The 'landscape treasure hunt' took place from April to June 2018 using an online survey.
+The official opening was on 22nd April 2018 at a public market event in Gauting, two market events in Krailling (13th May 2018) and Neuaubing (9th June 2018) followed.
+More than 200 people participated in the landscape treasure hunt!
+The final `treasure map´is now published and can be found here: http://www.rmmsw.de/